peti12352/shakespear_nanoGPT/README.md

 # Transformer-Based Language Model: Tiny Shakespeare Text Generation

 A transformer-based language model for character-level text generation trained on the *Tiny Shakespeare* dataset.
 The model predicts the next character based on context using multi-head self-attention.
+Based on Andrej Karpathy's *"Zero to Hero"* series on Youtube, *Attention Is All You Need* paper and *Deep Residual Learning for Image Recognition* paper.

 ## Key Concepts

-- **Self-Attention**: Computes dependencies between tokens by weighing their interactions.
+**Self-Attention**: Computes dependencies between tokens by weighing their interactions.
-- **Multi-Head Attention**: Uses multiple attention heads for parallel focus on different sequence parts.
+**Multi-Head Attention**: Uses multiple attention heads for parallel focus on different sequence parts.
-- **Positional Encoding**: Encodes the position of tokens to capture order-dependent relationships.
+**Positional Encoding**: Encodes the position of tokens to capture order-dependent relationships.
-- **Residual Connections**: Prevents vanishing/exploding gradients in deep networks.
+**Residual Connections**: Prevents vanishing/exploding gradients in deep networks.
-- **Cross-Entropy Loss**: Measures prediction error for classification tasks.
+**Cross-Entropy Loss**: Measures prediction error for classification tasks.

 ## Model Architecture